 Electronic bill notifications (emails) are sent monthly to students and authorized users informing that a billing statement is available.
 Recipients of the email are expected to login to E-bill to view the bill.
 Students are responsible for checking email for electronic bill notification and making payment on time.
 Failure to pay the Student Account balance by the due date will result in class cancellation and/or a transcript/diploma hold.

 The Student Accounts Office uses the student's UNCW email account to contact any student with a balance.
 The student can also set up reminders in both email and in E-bill.
 It is the student's responsibility to check their UNCW email on a regular basis to prevent any problems with their account.
 If you set up an authorized user in E-bill, that person will also receive various emails from Student Accounts.

 Students who have tuition, fees, housing, dining and other charges paid by a third party source must notify the Student Accounts office.
 To be considered a third party payment, the student must submit an authorization form from the third party that includes the student name, student ID number, the term covered, the type of charges covered and the total amount the third party will pay.
 UNCW will provide a billing statement to each third party.

 Third Party Billing is defined as Pre-Paid programs, Military entities or government sponsored tuition.
 Third Party Billing is not Loans, Grants, or family members paying tuition.

-- Provide a summary of student charges and payments by type.
-Transactions will be summarized by type of charge or payment.
+- Transactions will be summarized by type of charge or payment for the term billed.
 Individual transactions are available under the E-bill Activity tab.

 Click the following link to view an example of the new E-bill format with section explanations.